SUBSCRIBE

 From a technical standpoint, SCORM is an XML file that outlines content in a tree-like structure, along with a set of required and optional attributes.
 This makes it easy to deploy as a content “spellchecker.”
 Perhaps almost too easy.
 Throughout its tenure, several learning products claimed to be SCORM-compatible when all they did was something akin to conducting the spelling and grammar checks done by popular word processors.
 Even worse offenders were the SCORMifiers, one-click tools who magically transformed any learning content into SCORM conformity.
 Prominent cases of interoperability failure where SCORM was involved did not help its cause.

-In the rest of the world, SCORM was losing traction instead of gaining it, which seemed to be the case ever since SCORM 2004.
+But over time SCORM started to lose traction, which seemed to be the case ever since SCORM 2004.
 Most perplexing, the space vacated by SCORM wasn’t filled by anybody else, raising the question of whether anyone other than the US DoD really needed a learning specification.
 Another question was if it made business sense for commercial EdTech to allow the free flow of data.
 Why should a Blackboard or Canvas offer easy portability to another LMS?
-Even Moodle, the industry’s archetype for openness, offered SCORM compatibility but never added SCORM-creation abilities.
+Even Moodle™, the industry’s archetype for openness, offered SCORM compatibility but never added SCORM-creation abilities.
 Much like Esperanto, the revolution for universal EdTech understanding stayed in the larval stage.

-As an added explanation for the loss of traction, the web 2.0 movement of web-services and 3rd party content accessible through standards such as the IMS Global Learning Tools Interoperability and now Caliper have opened the world of content and activities to Moodle sites and classrooms without the need to transfer files or other information between systems.
-The ease of use for these widely adopted standards has helped to make “External Tools” one of the best core features of Moodle (alongside which SCORM has continued to quietly exist).
+As an added explanation for the loss of traction, the web 2.0 movement of web-services and 3rd party content accessible through standards such as the IMS Global Learning Tools Interoperability and now Caliper have opened the world of content and activities to LMS and classrooms without the need to transfer files or other information between systems.
+The ease of use for these widely adopted standards has helped to make “External Tools” one of LMS best core features.

 Eating SCORM’s Sour Grapes